This page is outdated. Please see COVID-19 Plan to Re-engage for our updated statement.

 - Get on your neighborhood Nextdoor app to be connected to those who are around you.
 There will be opportunities to serve that are bound to arise.
 Or create them by offering to go pick up food and medicines for those who are “high risk” or self-quarantined because of illness.

-- City of Refugee, a ministry we serve, has put out a call for help.
+- City of Refuge, a ministry we serve, has put out a call for help.
 Please consider donating here.

 As the situation continues to develop, we are committed to caring for the church’s spiritual needs through online gatherings, phone calls, and other resources.
 If you find yourself in need or just feeling overwhelmed or lonely, please feel free to give me a call at 573.590.0236.
 I would love to talk, go for a walk, or pray with you.